Faculty and Staff

 Tim Ehlinger, PhD

 Tim is the W.C.
 Kohler Chair in Systems Change and Peacebuilding and co-founder of the Master of Sustainable Peacebuilding.
 He received his doctoral training as an evolutionary ecologist from the Kellogg Biological Station of Michigan State University where his research has explored the complex behavioral and physiological mechanisms that contribute to the ability of populations and communities to adapt to disturbance and changing environments.
 With an ever-increasing focus on restoration ecology, he studies risk-response relationships between natural and anthropogenic stressors and their impacts on the integrity and resilience of social-ecological systems.
 His laboratory employs methodologies such as risk propagation and artificial neural networks to examine human-environmental interactions and the implications of policy interventions on ecosystem services, conflict, and environmental health.
-He is an associate professor of Systems Ecology in the College of Nursing and Center for Global Health Equity.